-King Solomon, as a reward to King Hiram of Tyre for providing trees and other goods and services for Israel's building projects, gave him the gift of an upland plain among the mountains of Naphtali (see 2Samuel 5:11, 1Chronicles 14:1, 1Kings 5:1-11, 9:10-13).
-Hiram was dissatisfied with the gift, and called it "the land of Cabul" (1Kings 9:13) which means "land of dissatisfaction" or "land that is good for nothing."
-The Jews called it GALIL.
-Solomon rebuilt the cities in this area after Hiram gave him back the land (2Chronicles 8:2).
-It continued long to be occupied by the original inhabitants, and hence came to be called "Galilee of the Gentiles" (Matthew 4:15).
+Solomon, as a reward to David's friend King Hiram of Tyre for providing trees and other goods and services for Israel's building projects, gave him as a 'thank you' gift part of the land around Naphtali's mountains (see 2Samuel 5:11, 1Chronicles 14:1, 1Kings 5:1-11, 9:10-13).
+Hiram, however, was so displeased with what he received that he labeled the land "Cabul" (1Kings 9:13), which means "land of dissatisfaction" or "land that is good for nothing."
+After he gave back the "gift" (2Chronicles 8:2) Solomon rebuilt some of the cities in the area.

 The region of Galilee was the focal point of many events and teachings in Jesus' ministry.
-Out of thirty-two beautiful parables no less than nineteen were spoken in this area.
-Twenty-five out of Jesus' thirty-three great miracles were wrought in this province.
-Jesus' first public miracle was at the wedding in Cana, as well as his last one performed on the Galilean shore after his resurrection.
-It was from Galilee that Jesus gave his well-known message called "The Sermon on the Mount."
-(Matthew 5 - 7; Luke 6:20-49).
+Jesus gave no less than nineteen out of at least thirty-two of his parables delineated in the Bible in this area.
+Twenty-five of Christ's miracles were also performed in Galilee, included his first public miracle at a Cana wedding and his last one given just after his resurrection.
+This area was also the place where Christ gave the message that is the foundation of true Christianity (Matthew 5 - 7, Luke 6:20-49).